-- Better self-understanding….so the girls recognise their talents
+- Getting to know yourself… encouraging the girls to recognise their talents

-- Exposing photoshopping in the media…to build body confidence
+- Exposing the pitfalls of social media…to build body confidence & realistic physical expectation.

 The workshop caters for up to 30 girls in the same year and is suitable for girls in Year 8, 9 and 10.